GombaTheGreat/Gombas-Sprite-Sheet-Cutter/README.md

 # Gomba-s-Sprite-Sheet-Cutter
 Tired of using the wand-removal tool all the time to remove backgrounds?
-Gomba's Sprite Sheet Cutter is  one-stop solution for removing backgrounds from images and sticker sheets to get stickers with transparent backgrounds.
+Gomba's Sprite Sheet Cutter is the one-stop solution for removing backgrounds from images and sticker sheets to get stickers with transparent backgrounds.